donejs/donejs/tutorials/getstarted/documenting.md

 Documentation is a critical step in creating maintainable code.
 It's often burdensome on developers and becomes neglected.
-JavaScriptMVC's integrates [DocumentJS] to make it hard not to document your code.
+JavaScriptMVC's integrates [DocumentJS] to make it easy to document your code.

 ## Generating Documentation

 Create the docs by running:

-    > js cookbook/scripts/docs.js
+    > ./js cookbook/scripts/docs.js

-_Note: Verify cookbook.html is not in production mode before running the above command._

 ## Viewing Documentation

-Open __cookbook/doc.html__ and you'll find something like:
+Open __cookbook/docs.html__ and you'll find something like:

 @image tutorials/getstarted/Docs.png